makostadima/r-novice-intermediate-cambridge-june2015/04-project-intro.md

 #### Data Cleaning

-In many cases your data will be "dirty": it will need significant preprocessing to get into a format R (or any other programming language) will find useful.
-This task is sometimes called "data munging".
+In many cases your data will be "dirty": it will need significant preprocessing to get into a R format (or any other programming language) will find useful.
 I find it useful to store these scripts in a separate folder, and create a second "read-only" data folder to hold the "cleaned" data sets.